lyl098yst/DDC-GMN/Readme.md

     `python getData.py GMN 50000`

-    (It will generate eight .txt files which include all data for getGraph as following,第二个参数表示这是GMN模型,第三个参数表示用于训练的负标签的数据集大小) `data/clf/first_msr_pairs_pull_info_X.txt`and`data/clf/first_msr_pairs_pull_info_y.txt`
+    (It will generate eight .txt files which include all data for getGraph as following,the second parameter indicates that this is a GMN model, and the third parameter indicates the data set size of the negative label used for training )
+    `data/clf/first_msr_pairs_pull_info_X.txt`and`data/clf/first_msr_pairs_pull_info_y.txt`
     >Positive label data file for training
     >